Sage-Bionetworks-Workflows/nf-dynamic-challenge/README.md

 1. Created a Synapse project shared with challenge participants.
 2. Created an evaluation queue within the Synapse project.
 3. One or more Docker containers must have already been submitted to your evaluation queue.
-4. Created a submission view that at least includes the `id`, `status`, `dockerrepositoryname`, and `dockerdigest` columns.
+4. Created a submission view that at least includes the `id`, `status` columns.
-    - Note: This workflow was developed and tested using [this repo](https://github.com/Sage-Bionetworks-Challenges/sample-model-templates/tree/main/python) as an example submission, and submissions evaluated using this workflow must follow the same format (i.e. model submission should expect input data in `/input` directory and place exported files in `/ouput` directory).
 5. Added the input data for evaluating submissions to a folder within your Synapse project.

 ## Running the workflow